ManMetGames/ProgrammingEssentials/docs/Lessons/variables.md

 {% highlight java %}
 boolean trueOrFalse; //Creates a boolean variable called "trueOrFalse"
 {% endhighlight %}
-Variable names are also case-sensitive, so when referencing a variable you've already made, make sure it has any capital letters in the same places!
+Variable names are also unique and case-sensitive, so when making a new variable, make sure it doesn't have the same name as one you've already made, and when referencing a variable you've already made, make sure it has any capital letters in the same places!

 <br>
 <h2>Initialising A Variable</h2>
 When you've declared a variable, you can initialise it, setting its starting value.
 This is done in the format of:

-<p style="font-size:30px">NAME = VALUE;</p>
+<p style="font-size:30px">`NAME = VALUE;`</p>

 So to set our size value to 30, we can type the line:
 {% highlight java %}